dextr-cloud/dextr-docs/docs/_pages/home.md

 ![Contacts in Queue](/assets/images/contact-queue.jpg)

-Figure 5.
-Contacts in Queue

 ----

 #### My Recent Activity

-On this card a list of all your activity through the day will be shown as records.
+This card lists of all your activity through the day as records.
 You'll see Inbound, Outbound and even your Missed calls.
 Everytime you make a call or receive one, the list will update.

-You can also click any of the records, and choose the option to call the specified number which will trigger a modal window, allowing you to engage in a call.
-Below you'll see some retailer names instead of phone numbers because they were added as contacts in the [Directory](/directory/) TAB.
+You can also click any of the records, and choose the option to call the specified number.
+Below you can some retailer names instead of phone numbers because they were added as contacts in the [Directory](/directory/) TAB.

-{% include figure image_path="assets/images/recent-activity.gif" alt="Recent Activity" caption="Gif 2.
-Recent Activity to Engage Call"%}
+{% include figure image_path="assets/images/recent-activity.gif" alt="Recent Activity"%}

 ----